ucdavis-bioinformatics-training/2021-Alliance-Makerere_Covid/data_reduction/alignment.md

     We can watch the progress of our task array using the 'squeue' command.
 Takes about 2 minutes to process each sample.

     ```sbatch
-    squeue -u msettles  # use your username
+    squeue -u $USER  # use your username
     ```

 3. If you want to be challenged run multiqc on the results for both htstream and bowtie2.